 If the film company are planning on making more in this series, then here’s hoping that ‘Directed by Nick Nevern’ is something that is written on screen.
 There are also some wonderful smaller role additions to the film including Michelle Collins, Rachel Warren, and Sam Gittins which all help make up this fresh take on what could easily have been another entry into a routine film series but has thankfully turned into an absolute blast of a film that I highly recommend you check out, especially if you felt “oh not another one, hasn’t this all been done before?”.
 That’s how I felt before I watched the film and I was proven wrong and very very happy to have been so.

-Signature Entertainment presents Rise of the Footsoldier: Origins on Digital Rental Platforms from October 4th, with the 29th November being the Download and Keep release date and finally the DVD, Blu-Ray and 5 film boxset will be available on 6th December
+Signature Entertainment presents Rise of the Footsoldier: Origins on Digital now and DVD, Blu-Ray and 5 film boxset now available